 The ingredients for this delicious dish are very simple.
 Here's what you'll need.

-- Boneless skinless chicken.
-I used boneless skinless chicken breasts for this recipe, but you could easily use thigh meat instead.
+- Boneless, skinless chicken breast.
+I used boneless, skinless chicken breasts for this recipe, but you could easily use thigh meat instead.
+Be sure to use raw chicken for this recipe - using precoked chicken in the crockpot will dry the chicken out too much.

 - Italian seasoning.
 Buy a container or make your own simple seasoning (I love using this homemade spaghetti seasoning mix!)